We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Westend61/Getty Images

-If you’re considering marriage or couples counseling, you might feel hesitant, unsure what to expect, or a little self-conscious about the issues leading you to explore therapy.
+If you’re considering marriage or couples counseling, you might feel hesitant, unsure of what to expect, or a little self-conscious about the issues leading you to explore therapy.

 While they’re pretty similar, counseling tends to prioritize problems and areas of conflict affecting daily married life, from division of household responsibilities to infidelity recovery to intimacy issues.